DevDoggo/django-automated-setup/README.md

 it simply saves time for the people who already have some knowledge.

 ## How it Works
-You're asked to give Projectname, Appname, Local Debug-IP and Port.
+You're asked to give Projectname, Appname, Local Debug-IP, Exteral IP and Port.
 That's all!
 After that, the Django-setup will be fully automated!
 You'll be ready to run the application straight off the bat with the run.sh file created in the project setup!

+Now with NGINX configuration as well!

 ## How to Run